 Infrastructure

-- Explosion reactor 10-150 mL, -1 to 300 bar, 20-200 °C (Hastelloy C22)
+- Explosion reactor 10-150 mL, -1 to 300 bar, 20-200 °C (Hastelloy C22).
+Can also be used as a high-phi-factor calorimeter to study decompositions (stirred measurements with pressure monitoring).

-- Hydro autoclave 2 L, -1 to 40 bar, -20 to 200 °C (Hastelloy C22)
+- Hydro autoclave 2 L, -1 to 40 bar, -20 to 200 °C (Hastelloy C22).

-- Glass reaction calorimeter 250 ml, 20-150°C
+- Reaction calorimeter 250 ml, 20-150°C (heat-flow principle, glass).

 Contact